cntm-dev/connectome-main/README.md

    ```
 	./cntmology
    ```
-Then you can connect to cntmology MainNet.
+then you can connect to Ontology MainNet.

 ### Public test network Polaris sync node (TestNet)